Buying Tax Lien Properties And Homes

 Here's what you'll need to know about buying a home in a tax lien sale.

-When a homeowner doesn’t pay their property taxes, the local government will issue a tax lien certificate.
+When a homeowner doesn't pay their property taxes, the local government or municipality will issue a tax lien certificate.
 The certificate amount is for the amount of taxes owed and penalties against the property.
 Typically, these certificates are issued once a year and an annual auction follows a few months later.

 As a potential investor, you can sign up for the auction ahead of time.
 Plus, you'll have some time to do your due diligence on the properties before making a bid.